davide-marino00/PBI_DOCS/refac.md

 			    RELATED(lkp_Unit[Unit])
 			)
 ```
-- **DAX Explanation (Generated):** This DAX code snippet is used to create a calculated column named 'MAIN_UNIT'.
+- **DAX Explanation (Generated):** This DAX code snippet is used to create a calculated column called 'MAIN_UNIT'.
 Here's a breakdown of what it does in simple business terms:

-1. **Check for Related Data**: The code first checks if there is a related value in the 'Unit' column of the 'lkp_Unit' table.
-This is done using the `RELATED` function, which retrieves a value from a related table based on the current row's context.
+1. **Check for Related Data**: The code first checks if there is a related value in the 'lkp_Unit' table for the current row.
+Specifically, it looks for the 'Unit' field in that related table.

-2. **Handle Missing Data**: The `ISBLANK` function checks if the value retrieved from the 'lkp_Unit[Unit]' column is blank (i.e., there is no related unit information available).

-3. **Return Values Based on the Check**:
-   - If the related 'Unit' value is blank (meaning there is no corresponding unit found), the code returns the string "Unknown".
-This helps to clearly indicate that the unit information is missing.
+2. **Handle Missing Data**: If the related 'Unit' value is blank (meaning there is no corresponding entry in the 'lkp_Unit' table), the code will return the text "Unknown".
+This is a way to handle situations where the expected data is missing, ensuring that the result is clear and understandable.

-   - If there is a valid related 'Unit' value, it simply returns that value.
+3. **Return the Unit Name**: If there is a valid related 'Unit' value (i.e., it is not blank), the code will return that value.
+This means that the calculated column will show the actual unit name associated with the current row.

 ### Summary:
-In summary, this DAX expression is designed to populate the 'MAIN_UNIT' column with either the actual unit name from the related table or "Unknown" if no unit information is available.
-This ensures that users can easily identify when unit data is missing, improving data clarity and usability.
+In summary, this DAX expression is designed to populate the 'MAIN_UNIT' column with either the name of the unit from the related table or "Unknown" if no unit is found.
+This helps maintain clarity in the data by ensuring that every row has a meaningful value, even when some data might be missing.

 **`MonthNumber`** (`string`)